McRaven House

 McRaven was built c.
 1797 by Andrew Glass in a town called Walnut Hills, which is now Vicksburg, Mississippi.
 In the Civil War era, it was known as the Bobb House, and it is listed on the National Register of Historic Places as such.
 McRaven got its current name from the street it is located on, which was formerly called McRaven Street, but is now Harrison Street.
 McRaven has been on the Mississippi Department of Archives and History's Historic Preservation list since January 8, 1978.
-It is also believed by many to be haunted, and has been called "the most haunted house in Mississippi."
+It is also believed by many to be haunted and has been called "the most haunted house in Mississippi."

 History

 The first part of what is now McRaven was built by Andrew Glass ca. 1797 and originally serving as a way station for pioneers en route to Nashville, Tennessee along the Natchez Trace to the Mississippi River.
 As first built, McRaven consisted of only a kitchen with one room above it, this part of the house is now known as the "Pioneer Section".

 In 1836, Sheriff Stephen Howard bought the house and added the middle dining room and the bedroom above it, built in Empire architectural style.
-Sheriff Howard's wife Mary Elizabeth Howard died during childbirth in late August, 1836 in the middle bedroom.
+Sheriff Howard's wife Mary Elizabeth Howard died during childbirth in late August 1836 in the middle bedroom.

 The house was purchased by John H. Bobb in 1849, Bobb built the rest of the house in Greek Revival style.
 During the Civil War's 1863 Siege of Vicksburg, McRaven was used as a Confederate field hospital and camp site.
 Since it was located so close to the railroad, a major point of battle, the house was battered by cannon blasts from both the Union and Confederate forces.
 However, it still stands.

-On May 18, 1864, after Vicksburg had fallen to Union forces, John Bobb noticed a group of six drunken Union occupation soldiers picking flowers from his garden.
-Outraged, Bobb promptly ordered them to leave immediately, the soldiers cursed at him and refused to leave, so John picked up a brick and threw it at them, knocking a sergeant to the ground.
-The soldiers left, vowing to burn down Bobb's house.
-Bobb then reported the incident to the Federal Commander of Vicksburg, Gen. Henry W. Slocum who dismissively said he would admonish those responsible.
-Upon returning to the gates of his home, Bobb was met by 25 Union troops who took him to Stout's Bayou, about 100 yards from the house, and fatally shot him in the back and face.
-Bobb's death was the first recorded act of violence perpetrated by Union troops after the Siege.
-John's widow Selina Bobb sold the house to a realtor in 1869, and moved to a family plantation outside of New Orleans, Louisiana called Sunnyside.
+On May 18, 1864, the wealthy John Bobb, picked up a brick and threw it at a group of the 46th USCI marching back to their regiment from picket duty.
+Bobb's Harrison St. home laid adjacent to the RR tracks where nearby soldiers bivouacked, and he was offended the "Freedom" fighters were crossing on his property.
+In 1860, census records show Bobb was a "farmer" who enslaved 22 African Americans on this parcel of property.
+The brick hit U.S. Sgt.
+William Anderson in the head, fracturing his skull.
+Sgt.
+Anderson, in defense to the attack, shot Bobb in the head and the bowels, resulting in Bobb's death.
+Sgt.
+Anderson was subject of a Court Martial investigation which found him "Not Guilty" of malice for shooting a "citizen."
+Sgt.
+Anderson died in August, while stationed at Milliken's Bend, leaving a widow and a small child behind.
+U.S. Sgt.
+Anderson is one of the "Unknowns" buried in Vicksburg National Cemetery.
+John's widow Selina Bobb sold the house to a realtor in 1869 and moved to a family plantation outside of New Orleans, Louisiana called Sunnyside.